spacepy/spacepy/Doc/source/tips.rst

 Zip
 ===
-the :py:func:`zip` function is a great thing but it is really slow, if you find yourself using it then you probably need to reexamine the algorithm that you are using A good alternative, if you do need the functionality of :py:func:`zip`, is in :py:func:`itertools.izip`.
+The :py:func:`zip` function is extremly useful, but it is really slow.
+If you find yourself using it on large amounts of data then significant time-savings might be achieved by re-writing your code to make the :py:func:`zip` operation unnecessary.
+A good alternative, if you do need the functionality of :py:func:`zip`, is in :py:func:`itertools.izip`.
+This is far more efficient as it builds an interator.

-This example generate evenly distributed N points on the unit sphere centered at (0,0,0) using the "Golden Spiral" method.
+This example generates N points, evenly distributed on the unit sphere centered at (0,0,0) using the "Golden Spiral" method.

 The original code::